 Talk to Your Doctor or Nurse

-If you use insulin and your blood sugar is frequent or consistently low, ask your doctor or nurse if you:
+If you use insulin and your blood sugar is frequently or consistently low, ask your doctor or nurse if you:

 - Are injecting your insulin the right way